JRWynneIII/AccelLinAlgebraLibraries/README.md

 ```

 >Don't forget to replace `<PROJID>` with the appropriate project ID

+Because the `cray-libsci` module is loaded by default, all the LAPACK functions are already availible to the complier

 #####Running
 To run LAPACK code, from your scratch directory, run